John's Song

 Does my sister still resent me

-Now that I must wear a rose
+Now that I must wear the rose

-Well I'm headed for northern France
+Ma, I'm headed for northern France

 To a river they call the Somme